Vase Makeover (update old decor!)

 Now for the vase makeover.

-Once that was dry, I used some Provence Chalk Paint to paint just the top section.
+Once that was dry, I used some turquoise blue or this teal blue (choose which you like best) to paint just the top section.

 I applied it in a “dry brush” method.